chris-held/airborne-to-disk/README.md

 # Airborne to Disk (and back again)

 Airborne-to-disk is a CLI tool that can be used to persist or restore a set of Airborne database definitions to/from disk.
-The persistence is in the form of a set JSON files for each `thing` found in each of the configured databases.
+The persistence is in the form of a set of JSON files for each `thing` found in each of the configured databases.

 ## Installation